 - Analyze and fix physical DRC violations, using IC Validator from within IC Compiler

 - Execute design-for-manufacturability steps to improve yield and reliability, including diode insertion, filler cell insertion, incremental via optimization, and signoff metal filling using IC Validator

 - Generate output files required for final validation/verification

 - Convert the completed block-level design into a soft macro

-ASIC, back-end, or layout designers who will be using IC Compiler to perform physical design on a block-level design
+ASIC, back-end, or layout designers who will be using IC Compiler to perform placement, CTS, and routing on block-level designs

 Must be able to use a text editor (vi, vim, emacs) in a UNIX environment.

 - Workshop Introduction & GUI (Lecture + Lab)